Enchanting Winter Destinations for Europe in December

 1. Prague, Czech Republic

-This fairytale capital city transforms during Europe in winter.
-The Old Town Square in Prague hosts one of the most atmospheric markets in the Schengen Area with the Gothic Tyn Church creating a dramatic backdrop for your next viral Instagram clip.
+Europe in winter is magical, and this fairytale capital is no exception.
+The Old Town Square in Prague hosts one of the most atmospheric markets in the Schengen Area, with the majestic Gothic Tyn Church creating a dramatic backdrop.

-Europe temperature in December hovers around 0°C, making it perfect for exploring the castle district with snow.
-Then there is the Charles Bridge, which is usually packed with tourists, becoming mysteriously peaceful in winter mornings.
+Europe’s temperature in December here is around 0°C, making it perfect for exploring the castle district with the snow.
+Then there is the Charles Bridge, which is very popular among tourists but becomes a mysteriously peaceful location in winter mornings

 Europe in December